coq/coq/doc/sphinx/proof-engine/tactics.rst

 If no numbers are given for hypothesis :token:`ident`, then all the occurrences of :token:`term` in the hypothesis are selected.
-If numbers are given, they refer to occurrences of :token:`term` when the term is printed using option :opt:`Printing All`, counting from left to right.
+If numbers are given, they refer to occurrences of :token:`term` when the term is printed using option :flag:`Printing All`, counting from left to right.
 In particular, occurrences of :token:`term` in implicit arguments (see :ref:`ImplicitArguments`) or coercions (see :ref:`Coercions`) are counted.